willfindlay/ebpH/README.md

 A daemon (can also be started as a foreground process with the `--nodaemon` flag) that monitors every process on the system and watches for anomalous system calls.

-See the instructions below for information on how to choose which profile is monitored.

-## Selecting a Binary to Monitor (Recommended Method)

-Rather than deriving the key for yourself, you can run ebpH once, run the binary you want, and find its key from the list of profiles.

-If you would rather do things manually, the key for a binary is a 64 bit number with its inode in the lower 32 bits and the device number of its filesystem in the upper 32 bits.

-Once you have the key you want, edit `bpf.c` and change the line that says `#define THE_KEY` to be the key you want.

 ## Viewing the Logs

 The ebpH logfile is kept in `/var/log/ebph.log` by default.
 This can be configured in config.py, but doing so may break docker support.